 B. Cooperation and coordination on firearms (article 13)

-as your country adopted measure(s) or entered into any arrangement for bilateral, regional and international cooperation to prevent, combat and eradicate the illicit manufacture and trafficking in firearms, their parts and components and ammunition?
+Has your country adopted measure(s) or entered into any arrangement for bilateral, regional and international cooperation to prevent, combat and eradicate the illicit manufacture and trafficking in firearms, their parts and components and ammunition?
+(EU – will propose changed wording)

-Yes No
+Yes No (Azerbaijan – consider harmonising the options with other questions – “yes, yes in part, no”)

-(a) If the answer is no, please explain.
+(a) (Canada – delete/ Azerbaijan - retain)If the answer is no, please explain.

 (b) If the answer is yes, please describe those measures and arrangements, and cite the applicable policy or policies, law(s) and/or other measure(s).